STAY TUNED TO THE PAGE FOR ENROLLMENT FOR OUR 2016 TEAM!

-That’s right, we’re back.
-For the 9th season in a row the Boulder Cycle Sport Cyclocross Ambassador Team is ready to teach you to become a better cyclocross racer.
+That’s right, we’re back for our 10th season!
+The Boulder Cycle Sport / YogaGlo Team is ready to teach you to become a better cyclocross racer.
 Want to become a better rider?
 Want to try a race?
 Want to ride with a fun group led by a experienced and professional riders?
-Our Cyclocross Team is open to all abilities, with the goal of growing the cyclocross community, having fun, and helping you become a better rider!
-For nearly a decade we have taught more riders how to do cyclocross than any team in the World*
+The Boulder Cycle Sport / YogaGlo Team is open to all abilities, with the goal of growing the cyclocross community, having fun, and helping you become a better rider!

 How Does It Work?

-The BCS Cyclocross Team is open to everyone, regardless of ability or racing experience.
+The Boulder Cycle Sport / YogaGlo Team is open to everyone, regardless of ability or racing experience.
 Just come into the shop or call us and we’ll get you registered.
 Members will be notified about all team rides, races, and skills clinics.
 Seasonal dues are $150 and include an official Team jersey.

-- A team led by our experienced Boulder Cycle Sport Cyclocross Ambassador Team.
+- A team led by our experienced Boulder Cycle Sport / YogaGlo Team.

 - You’ll get access to team-only rides, skills clinics and training opportunities.
 The tentative schedule is for multiple team rides and clinics per week.